kahlan/kahlan/README.md

 Kahlan is a full-featured Unit & BDD test framework a la RSpec/JSpec which uses a `describe-it` syntax and moves testing in PHP one step forward.

-**Kahlan allows to stub or monkey patch your code directly like in Ruby or JavaScript without any required PECL-extentions.**
+**Kahlan lets you stub or monkey patch your code directly like in Ruby or JavaScript without any required PECL-extentions.**

 ## Videos